amygroshek/moodle-theme_moove/README.md

 Moodle "user1st" theme repository
 ===============================

+Maintained by Amy Groshek for [User1st](http://user1st.com/ "User first").

 ![screenshot](pix/screenshot.jpg "user1st Screenshot")

 ---------

-user1st is Moodle's theme that makes online environments more clean and intuitive for learners and educators.
+User1st is based on Moove.
+Moove is Moodle's theme that makes online environments more clean and intuitive for learners and educators.
 Its intuitive layout is optimised for online learning, focusing on the things that matter - your learning activities and content.

-user1ste is built on Boostrap4 and Mustache templates.
+Moove is built on Boostrap4 and Mustache templates.

 Documentation
 =============

-You can see the theme documentation on: https://github.com/willianmano/moodle-theme_user1st/wiki
+You can see the Moove theme documentation on: https://github.com/willianmano/moodle-theme_moove/wiki

-Developed and maintained by
+Moove is developed and maintained by
 ===========================
 Willian Mano
  - Zend Certified PHP Engineer - ZEND028770